DaviSegundo/Quotation_Front/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+## Deployment Notes

+This project has an automatic deployment pipeline, that is, CI/CD, for that GitHub Actions was used to do the workflow.
+Some of the details were building a Docker container and deploying it to an AWS LightSail instance.

 ### Docker image

 You can pull the Docker image for local testing with the command: